October 17, 2023

-Tumour infiltrating lymphocytes (TILs) are immune cells that gather around or inside a tumour.
-TILs can kill cancer cells and prevent the disease from spreading to other parts of the body.
+Tumour infiltrating lymphocytes (TILs) are immune cells (typically T cells) that gather around or inside a tumour.
+TILs are important because they can kill cancer cells and prevent the disease from spreading to other parts of the body.
 Immune checkpoint inhibitors (such as PD-L1 inhibitors) work by preventing cancer cells from blocking the natural activity of TILs.

 Tumours with non-brisk TILs are more likely to spread to a lymph node or a distant part of the body such as the lungs.